sccn/lsl_archived/Apps/g.Tec/g.USBamp/README.txt

 == Installation ==

 Before you can use this program you must have installed the drivers for your g.USBamp.
-This program requires a 32-bit driver.
-If your program is unable to start and you get an error message about a dll file not being found before the GUI even comes up, but your driver is installed then the reason might be that your driver was for 64-bit, or is of a version older than 2.x or newer than 3.x.
-If your amp is either 2.x or 3.x, you might attempt to copy the correct file under misc/ into this folder and rename it to gUSBamp.dll, but there is no guarantee that this will work.
+If your device is not found and your amp is of version 2.0 (serial number of the form UA-XXXX.XX.XX), you might attempt to copy the file misc/gUSBamp-for-2.0.dll into this folder and rename it to gUSBamp.dll.

-Note that this program has not yet been tested.

 == Optional ==